Disney+ Hotstar: Asia

+1.In India Hotstar was launched in 2015 later rebranded as Disney+ Hotstar in 2020.lastly in 2025 it rebranded as JioHotstar.

+2.In US It was shut down as Hotstar on 30 November 2021 and its contents were moved to Hulu and ESPN+ now available as Disney+.

+3.In Indonesia, Malaysia, Thailand it rebranded to Disney+ on 8 October 2025.4.In Canada, United Kingdom, Singapore Hotstar still operates and also Disney+.
+Criticism and censorship

+Censorship of Last Week Tonight in India

-The HBO series Last Week Tonight faced several instances of censorship on Hotstar since the purchase of the service by Disney; two episodes were edited to remove jokes referencing Disney characters, including a November 2019 episode on the US census relating to a PSA featuring Mickey Mouse (where Oliver claimed the character was a "crack addict"; a scene was also cropped to obscure a graphic relating to the joke), and a remark about Donald Duck's penis being "shaped like a corkscrew" during an episode discussing China's one-child policy.
-In February 2020, Hotstar refused to carry an episode that contained segments critical of Indian prime minister Narendra Modi, which had alleged that his policy of Hindu nationalism was a growing threat to democracy in India.
+The HBO series Last Week Tonight faced several instances of censorship on Hotstar since the purchase of the service by Disney; two episodes were edited to remove jokes referencing Disney characters, including a November 2019 episode on the US census relating to a PSA featuring Mickey Mouse (where Oliver claimed the character was a "crack addict"; a scene was also cropped to obscure a graphic relating to the joke), and a joke about Donald Duck having a penis "shaped like a corkscrew" during an episode discussing China's one-child policy.
+In February 2020, Hotstar refused to carry an episode that contained segments critical of prime minister Narendra Modi, which had opined that his policy of Hindu nationalism was a growing threat to democracy in India.

 The programme's host John Oliver addressed all three instances of censorship by Hotstar in the 8 March 2020 episode.
-He placed a larger emphasis on the censorship of Disney references, however (alluding to his role of Zazu in Disney's 2019 CGI remake of The Lion King), jokingly arguing that he resented the censorship of his "factually accurate" Donald Duck joke more than the Modi episode being pulled.
+He placed a larger emphasis on the censorship of Disney references, however (noting that he had played Zazu in Disney's 2019 CGI remake of The Lion King), jokingly arguing that he resented the censorship of his "factually accurate" Donald Duck joke more than the Modi episode being pulled.

+PAL speedup and cuts

 The service was highly criticised and ridiculed upon its launch in Thailand for the censorship and editing of Disney content, where violent and/or suggestive scenes were cut out or blurred, with a majority of titles being cropped to fit 16:9 widescreen televisions and/or also sped up to 25 frames per second (PAL).
 On 14 July 2021, during a live podcast hosted by Thai news reporter Jomquan Laopetch, Disney Southeast Asia and Thailand general manager, direct-to-consumer Winradit Kolasastraseni stated that he was aware of the issues and admitted they were the QC team's fault; the service has been replacing censored/edited video files with their original cuts since then.